-Last week, I casually mentioned that I’d share with you 84 reasons why you should not vote for Donald Trump.
+Last week, I casually mentioned that I’d try to share with you more of the seventeen-thousand reasons why you should not vote for Donald Trump.
 What I’d prefer instead is to shift from nonchalant to very serious, since there is much at stake.
 First, some perspective:

 In the last election, Mitt Romney was not my candidate.
 I’m an avowed Democrat and my stance on most issues is liberal and fact-based.
 But in 2012, if pressed, I would readily admit that Romney was smart, capable, and levelheaded.
 My disappointment had he won would have been profound, but I feared little.
 Back in 2008, as much as I wanted Obama in the White House (but Hillary before that), I worried about a McCain presidency only after he chose Sarah Palin as his running mate.
 Prior, I thought McCain was a fairly sensible fellow, a politician capable of meaningful work and reform in an exceedingly dysfunctional congress.

-So last week, I joked about 84 reasons not to vote for Trump.
-Instead, let me seriously offer one a week from now until November 8th.
+So last week, I joked about reasons not to vote for Trump.
+Instead, let’s stop laughing and get serious.
 Here’s why:

 Last week, I was wonky about trade in Reason #26 Not To Vote For Trump.
 This week, Reason #25:

 I don’t want a super weird president.
 (That’s a scientific term, and totally different from “Let your freak flag fly.”)

 Two words: John Miller.
 This is the name Trump gave himself in 1991, pretending to be a spokesman for The Donald.
 The Washington Post released a recording of an interview “John Miller” did on behalf of Trump for People Magazine reporter Sue Carswell.
 Click HERE to have a listen.

 Trump has admitted to using the name John Miller and John Barron on occasion in the past, but now flatly denies the man on the recording is himself.
 He’s lying, but more than that, he’s…